Skip to content

 Configuration Explanation Effect

-Full QVG-Pro k-means smoothing + multi-stage residual Optimal
+Full QVG-Pro k-means smoothing + multi-stage residuals Optimal

 Semantic-Aware Smoothing only Single-stage, single centroid subtraction Moderate gain

-Naive per-group quantization (RTN) No smoothing or residual Fails at 2-bit
+Naive per-group (RTN) No smoothing or residuals 2-bit collapse

 Key Findings